 This section will assess your understanding of Administration topics in the course and the workplace, eg office documentation, index systems and understanding time.

-This section will assess your understanding of Cooking and Catering topics in the course and the workplace, eg Standard Recipe Cards, measuring, portion control.
+This section will assess your understanding of Guiding topics in the course and the workplace, eg conducting tourist activities.

 Complete the above Check your knowledge quiz to receive your My Learning Roadmap.